Architecture of the United Arab Emirates: Abu Dhabi

 In 1967, Abu Dhabi's architecture was planned under the guidance of Zayed bin Sultan Al Nahyan by Japanese architect Katsuhiko Takahashi.
 In areas of high population density, there is a large amount of medium and high rise buildings, amongst the city’s notable skyscrapers; the Etihad towers, the National Bank of Abu Dhabi headquarters, the Abu Dhabi Investment Authority Tower, the Aldar headquarters and the Emirates Palace, heavily influenced by its Arab heritage.

 Abu Dhabi is home to several supertall skyscrapers.
 The development of tall buildings has been encouraged in the Abu Dhabi Plan 2030.
 The expansion of Abu Dhabi’s central business district continues to grow, with several skyscraper buildings under construction in the city.
 Some of the tallest buildings in Abu Dhabi include the Central Market Residential Tower at 328m (1,253.28 ft.), The Landmark at 324m (1,062.99 ft.) and the Sky Tower at 310 m (1017.06 ft.).

-In contrast to the heavily modernised skyscrapers of the city, the Sheikh Zayed Mosque continues to stand out as one of the most treasured sites of contemporary UAE society.
+In contrast to the heavily modernised skyscrapers of the city, the Sheikh Zayed Grand Mosque continues to stand out as one of the most treasured sites of contemporary UAE society.
 Its design and construction began in November 1996, aiming to ‘unite the world’, employing artisans and materials from several countries including Germany, Italy, Turkey, Iran, Morocco, Pakistan, the UAE, Greece, New Zealand and China.
 The mosque is made of materials such as marble, stone, gold, ceramics and crystals, all chosen for their long-lasting qualities.
 As such, the structure is an ode to the globalised nature of modern architecture, but does by still incorporating many traditional facets of traditional Arabic design.